-Thank you for the opportunity to provide comments on the National Coverage Analysis for Screening for Lung Cancer with Low Dose Computed Tomography (LDCT).
+Thank you for the opportunity to provide comments on the reconsideration of the Proposed National Coverage Determination for Lung Cancer Screening with Low Dose Computed Tomography (LDCT).

 The American Lung Association is the oldest voluntary public health association in the United States, representing the millions of Americans living with lung diseases, including lung cancer.
 The Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through research, education and advocacy.